posit-dev/posit-sdk-py/README.md

 ## Code of Conduct

-Please note that this project follows the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
-We expect all contributors to adhere to its guidelines and create a positive and inclusive community.
+We expect all contributors to adhere to the project's [Code of Conduct](CODE_OF_CONDUCT.md) and create a positive and inclusive community.